amperity/amperity-docs/amperity_datagrid/source/table_unified_transactions.rst

 .. _table-unified-transactions-sql-multiple-amperity-ids:

-Multiple Amperity ID template
+Multiple Amperity IDs
 --------------------------------------------------

 .. table-unified-transactions-sql-multiple-amperity-ids-start

-If orders are associated with more than one Amperity ID, prioritize the IDs using the following template:
+The following section (located near the top of the SQL) prioritizes order IDs when order IDs are associated with more than one Amperity ID.
+This may be customized.

 .. code-block:: sql

-   WITH
    amp_priority AS (
      SELECT DISTINCT
-         ut.order_id
-         ,ut.datasource
+       uit.order_id
-         ,FIRST_VALUE(uc.amperity_id) OVER (
+       ,FIRST(uc.amperity_id) OVER (
-           PARTITION BY ut.order_id, ut.datasource
+         PARTITION BY uit.order_id
-           ORDER BY uc.update_dt DESC
+         ORDER BY
+           uc.update_dt
+           ,uc.amperity_id
+         DESC
        ) AS amperity_id
-       FROM (SELECT amperity_id, datasource, update_dt FROM Unified_Coalesced) uc
-       JOIN (SELECT amperity_id, datasource, order_id FROM Unified_Transactions) ut
+     FROM (
+       SELECT DISTINCT
+         amperity_id
+         ,update_dt
+       FROM Unified_Coalesced
+     ) uc
+     JOIN (
+       SELECT DISTINCT
+         amperity_id
+         ,order_id
+        FROM Unified_Itemized_Transactions
+        WHERE amperity_id IS NOT NULL
+     ) uit
-       ON uc.amperity_id = ut.amperity_id
+     ON uc.amperity_id = uit.amperity_id
    )

-   SELECT t.* FROM table_name t
-   JOIN amp_priority ap ON t.order_id=ap.order_id

 .. table-unified-transactions-sql-multiple-amperity-ids-end